Sustainability & CSR > Sustainability Strategy >

 • Turning off engines when waiting for guests

-• Reducing idle vehicle emissions by dispatching to the pickup point only when guests are ready for departure
+• Reducing idle vehicle emissions by dispatching vehicles to the pickup point only when guests are ready for departure

 Our water is supplied by the Phnom Penh Water Supply Authority (“PPWSA”).
 The treated freshwater from PPWSA complies with the drinking water standards of the World Health Organization and national drinking water standards.
+In assessing our risk exposure to water stress, we utilised the World Resources Institute’s Aqueduct Water Risk Atlas tool.
+Our properties in Phnom Penh face an overall medium-high water risk.
+While we have not encountered significant issues in sourcing water fit for purpose, we recognise that sustainable water management practices are essential for the long-term preservation of water security in the community.

-Water Use
+Water Performance

 4.1 Water Conservation Initiatives